Olympics-Japan considering barring all fans at Olympic events - paper | Health

 Olympics-Japan considering barring all fans at Olympic events - paper

+The report further highlights the steep logistical challenges surrounding the Games, which has been dogged by a year of near daily debate about its possible impact on the spread of COVID-19 in Japan.
+Shigeru Omi, the government's top health adviser, told a parliamentary health committee on Wednesday it was important to reduce the number of Olympic officials and others attending events as much as possible.

-Japan's government is floating proposals that would ban fans from all Olympic events, the Mainichi newspaper reported on Wednesday, as officials scramble to address public concerns about the spread of the coronavirus.
-Medical experts have said for weeks that no spectators would be the least risky option.
-Organisers have already banned overseas spectators and set a cap on domestic spectators at 50% of capacity, up to 10,000 people.
+Japan's government is floating proposals that would ban fans from all events at this month's Olympics, the Mainichi newspaper reported on Wednesday, as officials scramble to address public concerns about the spread of the coronavirus.
+Medical experts have said for weeks that no spectators at the global sporting extravaganza would be the least risky option.
+Organisers have already banned overseas spectators and set a cap on domestic spectators at 50% of capacity, up to 10,000 people, to contain a lingering outbreak of infections.

 The Tokyo 2020 organising committee did not immediately respond to a request for comment.
 Asked about the issue of spectators at a press conference on Tuesday, top government spokesman Katsunobu Kato said Suga has said holding the Games without spectators was a possibility.